huangli712/ACGui/docs/src/usage.md

 !!! info

     The `MaxEnt` and `BarRat` solvers are highly efficient.
 So we can see the analytic continuation results very soon.
-However, the `StochAC` and `StochPX` solvers are quite slow.
+However, the other stochastic solvers are quite slow.
 It is not a good idea to launch them directly through `ACGui`.
 We usually use `ACGui` to generate a valid `ac.toml`.
 Then we can submit the computational job manually.

 !!! warning

     Now `ACGui` does not support parallel calculation.
-In other words, you can not execute the `StochAC` and `StochPX` solvers in multiple processors at the same time.
+In other words, you can not execute the `StochAC`, `StochSK`, `StochOM`, and `StochPX` solvers with multiple processors at the same time.